djfun/dalli-klick-js/README.md

 ==============
 **dalli-klick-js** is a html/javascript version of the image guessing game Dalli Klick from the German TV show Dalli Dalli.

-Tested in Chrome 26 and Firefox 27.
+Tested in Chrome 26, Firefox 27 and Internet Explorer 11.

 Usage
 -----